“If you quit today”–make someone happy

 OreDev 2011 - day 1

 I was very fortunate to go to OreDev this year.
-It’s just a great show - I described it as a “free bar of knowledge alcohol for learn-o-holics”.
+It’s just a great show - I described it as a “free bar of knowledge alcohol for learn-o-holic”.
 I thought I’ll take a few moments just to jot down some highlights and stuff I picked up during my first day at OreDev 2011.
 This is mostly for me… but you can read it if you want.

 Jon Skeet on Async in .NET 4.0

 I was late to the conference and missed the keynote, that I learned was awesome, and also late to this talk.
 Jon Skeet on the asynchronous features of .NET 4.0.
-I picked up some stuff though - most noteable I’ll check out the EduAsync blog posts and code that shows of all interesting features.
+I picked up some stuff though - most notable I’ll check out the EduAsync blog posts and code that shows of all interesting features.

 Aslam Kahn on Functional programming